Splashed white: Health concerns

 Potential health concerns involving splashed white are deafness and, for some rare variants, embryonic viability.

 There is some association between splashed white and congenital deafness in horses that are very white, though many or most splashed white horses have normal hearing.
 This type of deafness is probably similar to instances of deafness in white or piebald, blue-eyed examples in other species.
 In white-coated cats and dogs with deafness, an absence of melanocytes in the inner ear leads to death of the hair cells, which are necessary for perceiving sound.
 The presence of pigment around the outside of the ears - which most splash horses have - does not prove the presence of that necessary pigment in the inner ear.
 There must be pigment inside the inner ear to prevent this problem.

 Domestic horses often cope well with deafness, and deaf horses may go undiagnosed.
 Some deaf horses are more skittish than normal, while others are distinctly calmer.
 Deafness in horses can be diagnosed by brainstem auditory evoked potential (BAEP), which is minimally invasive and requires no sedation and minimal restraint.
 While blue eyes and a white face are often associated with deafness in other species, apron-faced, non-splash horses are not known to be deaf.
 Nor is the presence of one blue, one normal eye indicative of unilateral deafness.
 The case horse in Hardland's 2006 case study had one blue eye, while the other was parti-colored, but the horse was bilaterally deaf.

 Some variants of splashed white may produce non-viable embryos if homozygous.
 SW1 and SW2 have been found in homozygous form, but SW3, SW4, SW5, and SW6 may or may not be homozygous lethal.

 At present, this cannot be ruled in or out.

+In other species, changes to PAX3 (where SW2 and SW4 are found) can cause cleft palates and other congenital defects.